Haroon96/Messenger/README.md

 A socket based multi-user messenger application made in Java.

 ## Instructions
-- Build using `make`.
+- Build using `make`
-- Run the server using `java -cp build/client com.haroon96.server.Server`
+- Launch the server using `java -cp build/client com.haroon96.server.Server`
 - Launch any number of clients using `java -cp build/client com.haroon96.client.Client`

 ## Screenshots